 |Common health issues||Progressive retinal atrophy (PRA), Hip and elbow dysplasia, Cancer, Epilepsy, Hypothyroidism, Retained testicular disease, Skin allergies|

-These doggies love having a job to complete and because of their energy levels, will need a family who undertake lots of physical activities that these pooches can join in with.
-They are therefore not suitable for ‘hoomans’ who enjoy spending a weekend staying in and relaxing and also quite difficult for first time owners due to the maintenance and time needed to look after them.
-However, they are also very intelligent, which makes them relatively to train.
-Just remember, intelligent doggies will pick up quickly on habits that they think they can get away with – so it’s important you watch what they pick up from you and their environment!
-However, with a family that have a good amount of time to spare, they make excellent pets.
+These dogs love having a job to complete and because of their energy levels, will need a family who undertakes lots of physical activities that these pooches can join in with.
+They are therefore not suitable for ‘hoomans’ who enjoy spending a weekend staying in and relaxing and also quite difficult for first-time owners due to the maintenance and time needed to look after them.
+However, they are also very intelligent, which makes them relatively easy to train.
+Just remember, intelligent dogs will pick up quickly on habits that they think they can get away with – so it’s important you watch what they pick up from you and their environment!

 The Malinois is a variety of the Belgian Shepherd dog and can be traced back to the Middle Ages!
-The breed was then re-developed in the late 1800’s in Belgium to create four different varieties.
-It’s thought that the Malinois were named after the region they were developed in.
+The breed was then re-developed in the late 1800s in Belgium to create four different varieties.
+It’s thought that the Malinois was named after the region they were developed in.
 It was in 1891 that they received their breed standard and they have since become increasingly popular.
-They were also used during WW1 and 2 as messenger dogs as well as pulling ambulance and machine gun carts!
-These doggies are now well known across the world and all four varieties are recognised as one breed by the Kennel club.
+They were also used during WW1 and 2 as messenger dogs as well as pulling ambulance and machine-gun carts!
+These dogs are now well known across the world and all four varieties are recognized as one breed by the Kennel Club.